 Apologia provides excellent high school science curriculum with a Christian worldview.
 The apologia site sells the accompanying student worktexts, lab kits, and test packs, as well as optional video lectures and audio books.
 My daughter used Apologia’s Biology and Chemistry textbooks in a tutor/co-op setting.

 Devotional Biology – https://compassclassroom.com/shop/product/devotional-biology/

 My younger daughter, who is starting 9th grade in the fall, will be using this video-based curriculum.
 The video lectures, textbook, lab manual, and lab kit are available at compassclassroom.com.
 It looks like an excellent curriculum!

 Generations History and Literature – http://www.generations.org

-My daughter will be also be using Generation’s 9th grade History course and Literature course.
+My younger daughter will also be using Generation’s 9th grade History course and Literature course.
 I’m looking forward to reading aloud portions of the Christian Classics with her during our afternoon reading time.
-As I have not yet read and studied these Christian classics, I will enjoy learning right along with her!
+I have not yet read and studied these Christian classics, so I will enjoy learning right along with her.

 Rainbow Resources – http://www.rainbowresource.com

 Prices for curriculum are usually the lowest at this online store and help with learning about curriculum is easily found in the live chat boxes during business hours.